The path to financial independence isn’t a math problem.

 Acknowledging uncertainty is the first step in measuring and narrowing it.
 It creates open-mindedness and a more objective stance.

-So removing the need to be 100% correct with the decisions you make (and embracing all the uncertainty) is a helpful first step.
+So removing the need to be 100% correct with your decisions (and embracing all the uncertainty) is a helpful first step.

 Another significant thing to note is if you’re attempting to make your best decisions “in the moment,” the odds aren’t with you.
 Or anyone, for that matter.

-For instance, if you’ve just had a fight with your spouse and then try and make an important life decision right after that, it’s unlikely you’re going to feel optimistic and confident when you’re considering your options.
+For instance, if you’ve just had a fight with your spouse and then try and make an important life decision right after that, it’s unlikely that you’ll feel optimistic and confident when you’re considering your options.

 So, if you’re upset, dealing with the emotion first will help you make a better decision.

 The easiest way to avoid the rollercoaster of emotions that conflict with your decisiveness — specifically when it comes to your finances — is to make your money decisions as automatic as possible (which is where smarter tech can start to help you out.)

 Because the quicker you can automate (or flat out remove) decisions you make about your finances — the faster you rid yourself of the emotional flailing that takes place when you try to make those same decisions spontaneously.

 Inaction that results from indulgence is procrastination, but inaction that results from intention is patience. – Rory Vaden

 One of the most incredible things about personal finance is the effect of compounding.
 And Charlie Munger says the first rule of compounding — is never to interrupt it unnecessarily.